 Management will continue to endeavor to reduce the risk by continually seeking opportunities to share IT resources with Credit Union partners, rely on and engage system partners like National Consulting Limited to find affordable IT assessment solutions.
-We will educate and train staff and management on cyber safety utilizing CUMIS Risk Management resources, Celero resources and CCUA educational resources.
-Celero currently provides dark web monitoring, email protection, network protection, and endpoint protection including Preventative Care desktop services.
-Celero will be migrating to a zero-trust initiative to better manage and secure their systems and Credit Union systems.
+We will educate and train staff and management on cyber safety utilizing CUMIS Risk Management resources, Celero and CGI resources and CCUA educational resources.
+Celero/CGI currently provides dark web monitoring, email protection, network protection, and endpoint protection including Preventative Care desktop services.
+Celero/CGI successfully implemented a zero-trust initiative to better manage and secure their systems and Credit Union systems.
 Central 1 currently provides secure internet banking (Forge 2.0) with two-factor authentication and protection services such as data masking, network security, and platform/application security, near real time fraud monitoring and Central 1 also manages our secure website.
+Central 1 has provided notice of their intent to exit the digital banking services by December 31, 2028.
+Approximately 140 Credit Unions who currently receive Forge 2.0 digital banking services from Central 1 have formed a national group to investigate alternative digital banking solutions.
 The Credit Union carries cyber security insurance against losses through Marsh Canada Limited to mitigate our loss exposure.